 On signing Lavey Bendigo Spirit head coach Tracy York commented “Tessa is the type of person you want to be a part of any organisation you’re affiliated with.
 She is a role model for our youth, an extension of the coach on the floor, as well as the first player to be picking her teammates up.
 Lavey is an incredible recruitment for the Bendigo Spirit.”14

-During the 2019/20 WNBL season Lavey was one of nine Bendigo Spirit players that averaged more then 6.0 points and 17.0 minutes per game along with Carly Ernst, Shlya Heal, Abigail Wehrung, Demi Skinner, Kelly Wilson, Mary Goulding, Rebecca Tobin, Gabe Richards and Marte Grays.
+During the 2019/20 WNBL season Lavey was one of nine Bendigo Spirit players that averaged more then 6.0 points and 17.0 minutes per game along with Carly Ernst, Shlya Heal, Abigail Wehrung, Demi Skinner, Kelly Wilson, Rebecca Tobin, Gabe Richards and Marte Grays.

 The Bendigo Spirit finished seventh on the ladder with five wins and 16 losses.
-Lavey was one of three players on Bendigo’s team that have primarily played as a point guard throughout their career along with Wilson and Heal.
+Lavey was one of three players on Bendigo’s team that had primarily played as a point guard throughout their career along with Wilson and Heal.
 The Spirit shared ball-handling responsibilities which enabled Lavey to focus more on her scoring and she set a new career-high for points per game.

 In Round 16, 2019/20 Lavey was selected in the WNBL’s Team of the Week.
 Lavey played all 21 of Bendigo’s games in 2019/20 and averaged 10.3 points, 4.1 assists and 3.4 rebounds per game.
 Lavey ranked second at the Spirit for assists per game and minutes played behind Wilson and fourth for points per game.